geerlingguy/ansible-role-awx/README.md

 ## Dependencies

-When you install this role using Galaxy the following AWX dependencies are also installed (automatically):
+When you install this role using Galaxy the following AWX dependencies are also installed automatically (see : `meta/main.yml`)

 | Dependency                    | Suggested Role           |
 | ----------------------------- | ------------------------ |